 Who is The Best Batsman in Test of All Time?

-Sachin Tendulkar is fondly known as the "God of Cricket" and is widely regarded as the greatest Test batsman of all time.
+Sachin Tendulkar is fondly known as the "God of Cricket" and is widely regarded as the best test batsman of all time.
 Over a legendary career that lasted 24 years, he scored a record 15,921 runs and 51 Test centuries.
 But beyond the statistics, it was his calm presence and ability to perform under pressure that set him apart.
 He faced the world’s best bowlers in every corner of the globe and consistently delivered.
 For millions of fans, Tendulkar was more than just a player; he was the hope of fans every time he stepped onto the field.

 Advertisement